makersacademy/rps-challenge/README.md

 What does this code do?
 -----------------------
-A one-player _Rock, Paper, Scissors_ game to on the web.
+A one-player _Rock, Paper, Scissors_ game to play on the web.
 Here's a model of the request/response sequence
 <p align="center"><img src="./RPS_requestrepsonse%20model.svg" alt="Request/Response Model" width="50%"/></p>

 You'll get a final page a bit like this (depending on your inputs and the laws of probability!):